nhsconnect/CareConnectAPI/pages/explore/search_parameters.md

 ## 2. MAY Parameters ##

-The parameters have been selected using a scoring system based usage frequency.
-Parameters with a high score have been given SHALL conformance status and the others a SHOULD.
-A number of low scoring parameters have been included with a MAY status, this is to cover differences between UK and international usage.
+The parameters have been selected on usage frequency.
+Frequently used parameters have been given SHALL conformance requirement and slightly less common parameters a SHOULD requirement.
+A number of search parameters fell outside of this criteria were identified as being useful in   in the U.K., these are listed in the `2.2 Search` section with a MAY conformance requirement.

-E.g. [Practitioner](restfulapis_identification_practitoner.html) has a MAY conformance status for `identifier`, in the UK have a national codeSystems for Consultants and GP's it is anticipated we would want to query Practitioner using these codes.
-If feedback from suppliers and consumers indicates this is the case then the conformance for `identifier` would be increased to SHALL or SHOULD. <br>
+<div markdown="span" class="alert alert-info" role="alert"><i class="fa fa-info-circle"></i> <b><a href="https://digital.nhs.uk/organisation-data-service">Organization Data Service</a></b> is responsible for <a href="restfulapis_identification_organisation.html">Organisation</a>, <a href="restfulapis_identification_location.html">Location</a> (Organisation Site) and <a href="restfulapis_identification_practitoner.html">Practitioner</a> codes used within the NHS.
+The requirement to search for these using  `identifier` is anticipated, `identifier` is listed in the search parameters section of these resources with a MAY conformance requirement. </div>

-The same logic will be applied to other parameters such as `adddress-postcode`, however if feedback indicates the conformance shouldn't be a SHALL or a SHOULD then this parameter will be classed in the same way as the other optional (MAY) FHIR parameters and the explicit entry will be removed from this implementation guide.
+It is believed this MAY conformance is not enough in a U.K. setting and this should be increased to SHALL or SHOULD.
+MAY parameters are no different to other optional standard FHIR search parameters.
+If feedback indicates they should remain optional (MAY), they will be treated as such and the references removed from the `2.2 Search` section of the resources.

-No MAY parameters will be listed in the final version of this Implementation Guide.
+Feedback is requested from suppliers and consumers to confirm the conformance level for all parameters in the section `2.2 Search` for all resources.

 ## 3. Improvement process ##